benlk/columbus-master-plans/about.markdown

 This website is a personal hobby project by [Ben Keith](https://benlk.com/), a Columbus resident who finds the City's websites inadequate for many purposes.

+To contribute to the development of this site, [refer to the GitHub repository](https://github.com/benlk/columbus-master-plans).

 For a list of similar projects maintained by Ben Keith, see [the Related Projects page](/related).

 ## Credits